scottwater/eleventy-origin/README.md

 * [Turbolinks](https://github.com/turbolinks/turbolinks) - used to make navigating from page to page more efficient.
 No need to host a router/etc.
 * [Syntax Highlighting](https://github.com/11ty/eleventy-plugin-syntaxhighlight) - preconfigured syntax highlights
 * SEO - Under src/utils/seo.js is the basic starting point for a SEO plugin (similar to Jekyll SEO).
 It pulls data from the site.json file, but can be overridden with a seo.json file when want settings for bots.
+* Excerpt short code - extract an excerpt from your frontmatter or document body
 * Easily deploy to Netlify & Now

 ## UI